ChristianSi/lytspel/README.md

   wi, mi» ‹he, she, we, me›.
-And it's used at the end of prefixes such as «anti, semi» (spoken with /i:/ by many speakers, with /aI/ by others) as well as «di, pri, ri» ‹de, pre, re› (even if the prefix is stressed), e.g. «anti'aircraft, anti'soashel; semi'fynel, semiauto'matic; di'graid, di'bug; prima'choor, pri'requisit; ri'act, ripro'duess» ‹antiaircraft, antisocial; semifinal, semiautomatic; degrade, debug; premature, prerequisite; react, reproduce›.
+And it's used at the end of prefixes such as «anti, semi» (spoken with /i:/ by many speakers, with /aI/ by others) as well as «di, pri, ri» ‹de, pre, re› (even if the prefix is stressed), e.g. «anti'aircraft, anti'soashel; semi'fynel, semiaute'matic; di'graid, di'bug; prima'choor, pri'requisit; ri'act, ripro'duess» ‹antiaircraft, antisocial; semifinal, semiautomatic; degrade, debug; premature, prerequisite; react, reproduce›.